processfeedback/docs.processfeedback.org/identify-ai-usage.md

 * Very few deletions
 * Consistent, uninterrupted typing rhythm

-This pattern does not guarantee misconduct, but it is uncommon for original writing.
+This pattern does not guarantee misconduct, but it may be uncommon for original writing.

 ### 2. Voice typing